leoslamas/book-green-threads-explained/the-stack.md

 I LOVE WAKING UP ON A NEW STACK!
 ```

-I've printed out the memory addresses as u64 here so it's easier to parse if you're not very familiar with hex.
+I've printed out the memory addresses as u64 here so it’s easier to parse if you're not very familiar with hex.

 The first thing to note is that this is just a contiguous piece of memory, starting at address `94846750517824` and ending on `94846750517871`.